adambard/learnxinyminutes-docs/powershell.html.markdown

 $i # => 5

 # Alternatively, to preserve changes to public variables
 # you can use "Dot-Sourcing".
-This will run in the current scope
+This will run in the current scope.
 $x=1
 &{$x=2};$x # => 1

 .{$x=2};$x # => 2

-# Remoting into computers is easy
+# Remoting into computers is easy.
 Enter-PSSession -ComputerName RemoteComputer

-# Once remoted in, you can run commands as if you're local
+# Once remoted in, you can run commands as if you're local.
 RemoteComputer\PS> Get-Process powershell

 <#